zewdu444/Leaderboard/README.md

 ## 🛠 Built With <a name="built-with"> </a>

-> HTML 5 , css3, javascript ES6, NPM, webpack and API
+> HTML 5 , css3, javascript ES6, NPM, webpack And and Tailwind

 ### Tech Stack <a name="tech-stack"></a>

-> HTML 5 , css3, javascript ES6, NPM, webpack and API
+> HTML 5 , css3, javascript ES6, NPM, webpack And and Tailwind

 <!-- Features -->